Instruments

 ● The capacity to disentangle prompt and delayed (e.g., thermionic emission) signals in both photoelectron and photodetachment spectra by time-gating the photoelectron detector (≈5 ns time resolution) relative to the laser.

-Compared with photodissociation, photodetachment, and photoelectron spectroscopies, the technique of photoisomerisation action spectroscopy (PISA) is a recent and still developing technique.
+Compared with photodissociation, photodetachment, and photoelectron spectroscopies, the technique of photoisomerisation action spectroscopy (PISA) is an emerging technique.
 PISA spectroscopy, which was pioneering by the Bieske group at The University of Melbourne in Australia, couples tandem ion mobility mass spectrometry with laser spectroscopy to achieve both isomer-specific spectroscopy and the ability to monitor photoisomerisation directly.
 The clear identification and separation of isomers, and the ability to monitor photoisomerisation, has conventionally been challenging in gas-phase experiments.
-Our PISA spectroscopy instrument, much of which was kindly donated by Prof. Evan Bieske, is shown to the left.
+Our PISA spectroscopy instrument, much of which was kindly donated by Prof. Evan Bieske, is shown below.
 The instrument was rebuilt at UEA with new computer control, data acquisition, and vacuum pumping.

 PISA spectroscopy instrument at UEA